WageCalculator

 What cars are exempt from FBT in a novated lease?

-Battery electric vehicles (BEV), plug-in hybrid electric vehicles (PHEV, for eligible contracts entered before 1 April 2025), and hydrogen fuel cell vehicles with a value below the luxury car tax threshold (~$91,387 for 2025-26) are exempt from FBT when packaged through a novated lease.
-This makes EVs significantly more tax-effective than petrol vehicles.
+Battery electric vehicles (BEV), plug-in hybrid electric vehicles (PHEV, for eligible contracts entered before 1 April 2025), and hydrogen fuel cell vehicles can qualify for the exemption if the car's value is below the fuel-efficient luxury car tax threshold (about $91,387 for 2025-26).
+For many employees, that makes an EV lease easier to justify than a comparable petrol car.

 How much tax can I save with a novated lease EV?